How to Bug Bomb a House for Roaches: 10 Easy & Effective Steps!

 8. Place Foggers in the Center of the Room

-Depending on the size of your home and the number of rooms you wish to treat, you may need multiple foggers in place throughout the house.
+Depending on the size of your home and the number of rooms you wish to treat, you may need multiple foggers throughout the house.
 You must place each fogger on a sturdy, flat surface in the center of the room.

 If you are using several bombs, plan the order in which you will set off your bombs so that you can safely turn them on as you leave the house.
 Start on the second floor and work from room to room, moving toward the exit.